Crystal Lake Park Canada Geese Population and Management

 Charity Harvest/Geese Collection and Donation Summer 2020

-After six years of egg and nest management, and many other management strategies, the park district moved forward with a Charity Harvest in Summer 2020.
+We moved forward with a Charity Harvest in Summer 2020.
 The Illinois Department of Natural Resources administered the Charity Harvest program and issued the permit for the collection and culling of geese to take place.
 The United States Department of Agriculture Wildlife Services conducted the collection and harvest of geese in late June.
-They reported 175 geese were humanely collected, transported to a poultry processing facility, and then donated the meat to a food bank in northern Illinois close to where the processing took place.
-Since the harvest has been performed, it does not mean Canada Geese have been fully be removed from Crystal Lake Park.
-In fact, it means that the geese remaining within the park have higher quality habitat and create a safer experience for geese and humans alike.
+They reported 175 geese were humanely collected, transported to a poultry processing facility, and then donated as processed meat to a food bank in northern Illinois close to where the processing took place.
+Since the harvest has been performed, it does not mean Canada Geese have been fully removed from Crystal Lake Park.
+In fact, it means that the geese remaining within the park have higher quality habitat and created a safer experience for geese and humans alike.
 The day of the collection, 35 of the collected geese were released back into the park and their numbers continue to fluctuate as the geese continue to move in and out of the park.
 Management efforts will continue to maintain a reduced population that is in better balance with the ecology of the lake and surrounding park.